 Company has completed various Remedial Investigation Feasibility Studies, and on September 24, 2014, USEPA issued its Record of Decision (ROD) for chemically-contaminated soil.
 USEPA has not yet issued a ROD for chemically-contaminated groundwater for the Maywood site.
-Based on the most current information available, the Company believes its recorded liability represents its best estimate of the cost of remediation for the Maywood site could change as the Company continues to hold discussions with USEPA, as the design of the remedial action progresses or if other PRPs are identified.
+Based on the most current information available, the Company believes its recorded liability represents its best estimate of the cost of remediation for the Maywood site.
+The best estimate of the cost of remediation for the Maywood site could change as the Company continues to hold discussions with USEPA, as the design of the remedial action progresses or if other PRPs are identified.
 The ultimate amount for which the Company is liable could differ from the Company's current recorded liability.